sagemath/git-developer-guide/_sources/walk_through.txt

     [user@localhost]$ sage -dev checkout --ticket 1729
     On ticket #1729 with associated local branch "ticket/1729".

+    #  Use "sage --dev merge" to include another ticket/branch.
-    #  Use "sage --dev commit" to save changes in a new commit when
+    #  Use "sage --dev commit" to save changes into a new commit.
-    #  you are finished editing.

 in a terminal or, equivalently, within Sage::

     sage: dev.checkout(1729)
     On ticket #1729 with associated local branch "ticket/1729".

+    #  Use "dev.merge()" to include another ticket/branch.
-    #  Use "dev.commit()" to save changes in a new commit when you
+    #  Use "dev.commit()" to save changes in a new commit.

-    #  are finished editing.
+Note that the number sign ``#`` (a.k.a. hash or pound sign) is the comment marker for both the shell and Python.
+So if you were to input ``#1729``, it will be interpreted as the comment "1729" and not passed to the development scripts.
+Always specify the ticket number as a plain number, without the number sign in front.

 .. warning::